Dr. Jamie Walker

 where the light enters you."

-As a mindfulness-based clinical psychologist, former Buddhist nun, yoga student, yoga teacher, and university psychology professor, my approach to mental health and wellness is founded on personal experience, ancient wisdom and modern-day scientifically supported techniques.
+As a mindfulness-based clinical psychologist (PY 60414222), university undergraduate psychology professor, former Buddhist nun, yoga and meditation student and teacher, my approach to mental health and wellness is founded on personal experience, ancient wisdom and modern-day scientifically supported techniques.

 The mind itself can serve as a source of freedom or as a relentless prison.
 As with most of us walking this fine Earth, I am no stranger to adversity.
 Although the nature of each of our burdens is unique, the human condition is a reality we all must face.